 Quality strategy for personnel management

-To offer chairs to the most highly-qualified professors By offering chairs to the most highly-qualified professors, the academic quality of the University of Klagenfurt will be enhanced at a national and international level, which will in turn make it more attractive to students, researchers and academics.
-This aim is served in particular by robust appointment procedures and ensuring that the professors to be appointed and the relevant academic unit has access to the required facilities (e.g. equipment).
-Success in achieving this aim is reflected in the figures given in the university’s intellectual capital statement, which is published every year.
+… reinforces the academic quality of the University of Klagenfurt at a national and international level, which will in turn make it more attractive to students, researchers and academics.
+This aim is served in particular by meticulously designed appointment procedures as well as the creation of good working conditions by means of properly equipping the professorships and the assigned units, especially with junior staff positions.
 The appointment of professors and efficiency reviews relating to specific individual cases (e.g. the granting of a performance-based salary component or renegotiating a contract) are based on regular feedback between the rector and the relevant departments.
-Proven processes have also been applied to limited term professorships as outlined in Section 99 Universities Act 2002 (with simultaneous streamlining) by applying the basic principles of the standardised appointment procedure outlined in Section 98 Universities Act 2002.

 Certification of the University of Klagenfurt’s quality management system